Moya-Zhang/ece653Proj/AdvGAN_modified/README.md

 *	`c` : The constant used in the hinge loss.
 *	`D_number_of_steps_per_batch` : The number of updates for the Discriminator before the Generator gets updated.
 *	`G_number_of_steps_per_batch` : The number of updates for the Generator before the Discriminator gets updated.
-*	'loss_fun' : can be chosen from one of the options: 'mse' 'cross-entropy' 'rela' 'wgan' (note that if you choose wgan, please modify D_number_of_steps_per_batch to 5)
+*	'loss_fun' : can be chosen from one of the options: 'mse' 'cross-entropy' 'rela' 'wgan' 'wgan-GP'

 ## Instructions